davidselassie/games/README.md

 Want to add a new game or modify an existing description?
 Fork this repository on GitHub, modify the game descriptions, then submit a pull request to have your new games merged back into here.

-Each of the game descriptions lives in the `_posts` folder.
-To add a new game, add a new file entitled `YYYY-MM-DD-game-title.md`, with today's date and a short version of the game's name.
+Each of the game descriptions lives in the `_games` folder.
+To add a new game, add a new file entitled `gamename.md`, with a short version of the game's name.
 Copy the empty template in `_drafts/blank.md` into the file, then fill out all the appropriate description information.

 See the [GitHub Pages documentation](https://help.github.com/articles/using-jekyll-with-pages/) for how to preview your game description.